 The kinship grant concept was developed by the South African Law Commission (SALC) and proposed to the Department of Social Development in the SALC's Report and Draft Children's Bill in 2001.
 However the Department of Social Development removed the proposal from the Children's Bill before it was tabled in Parliament.

-In 2007 Parliament instructed the Department to review the foster care system and propose a solution
+In 2007 Parliament instructed the department to review the foster care system and propose a solution

-In 2007, after hearing public submissions on the Children's Bill, which highlighted the crisis in the foster care system, Parliament instructed the Department to conduct a review of the foster care system and propose a solution.
-To date the Department has not complied with Parliament's instruction.
+In 2007, after hearing public submissions on the Children's Bill, which highlighted the crisis in the foster care system, Parliament instructed the Department of Social Development to conduct a review of the foster care system and propose a solution.
+To date the department has not complied with Parliament's instruction.

-In 2011 the High Court ordered the Department to design a solution by December 2014
+In 2011 the High Court ordered the department to design a solution by December 2014

-"In 2011 the Department was taken to court by civil society because approximately 120 000 FCGs had stopped being paid to children.
+"In 2011 the department was taken to court by civil society because approximately 120 000 FCGs had stopped being paid to children.
 Social workers and courts had not kept up with extending the children's foster care court orders.
-The Department agreed in a court ordered settlement to reinstate the lapsed grants.
+The department agreed in a court-ordered settlement to re-instate the lapsed grants.
 The court order placed a temporary moratorium on any further lapsing of grants.
-The court ordered the Department to design a comprehensive legal solution by December 2014." said Prof Ann Skelton of the Centre for Child Law at the University of Pretoria.
+The court ordered the department to design a comprehensive legal solution by December 2014," explained Prof Ann Skelton of the Centre for Child Law at the University of Pretoria.

-In late 2012 the Department announced an intention to introduce a kinship grant and civil society welcomed this announcement.
-However two years later the details of the reform have not yet been published for public engagement.
+In late 2012 the department announced an intention to introduce a kinship grant and civil society welcomed this announcement.
+However, more than two years later, the details of the reform have not yet been published for public engagement.

-Since 2011 the Department has been reviewing the Children's Act in order to address implementation challenges including the foster care challenges.
+Since 2011 the department has been reviewing the Children's Act in order to address implementation challenges, including the foster care challenges.
 Civil society has been engaging actively in this process by sending submissions and attending consultative workshops.
-In November 2013 a draft Third Children's Amendment Bill was presented at the Department's Child Care and Protection Forum.
+In November 2013 a draft Third Children's Amendment Bill was presented at the department's Child Care and Protection Forum.
 This amendment bill contained a proposal that would facilitate the introduction of a kinship care system and grant and it was welcomed by civil society.
-However a year later and the Department has not yet published the draft for comment in the Government Gazette or indicated when the Amendment Bill will come to Parliament.
+However, almost two years later and the department has not yet published the draft for comment in the Government Gazette or indicated when the amendment bill will come to Parliament.
+Instead they have recently tabled an amendment to s150(1) (a)that will entrench the use of the unworkable FCG for orphans.